How to Buy the Best Water Tank Heater and Buying Tips

 Tank water heaters are using gas, electricity and solar energy for heating.
 As opposed to tankless heaters, the storage-tank type is a simple and economical device where the tank occupies most of the unit.
 The storage tank is insulated so the heated water can stay hot longer.
 Every unit made of metal has the anode rod, thermostat, dip tube, TPR valve, and drain valve.

-Gas-powered water tank heaters also have a gas valve, burner assembly, gas combustion chamber and the flue baffle (vent).
+Gas-powered water tank heaters also have a gas valve, burner assembly, gas combustion chamber, and flue baffle (vent).

 Almost all new gas water heaters are equipped with the FVIR system that is designed to protect from accidental fire caused by flammable vapors.
 From the gas burner, through the tank and water stored inside, there is a flue tube that moves the gases out, either naturally (atmospheric vent units) or forced (power vent units).

-Most of the gas water heaters are using a pilot light for lighting the main burner, while others that are more advanced, use a hot surface or electronic ignition.
+Most of the gas water heaters use a pilot light to ignite the main burner, while others that are more advanced, use a hot surface or electronic ignition.

-Electric water tank heaters are the simplest units that utilize upper and lower heating elements for heating the water.
+Electric water tank heaters are the simplest units that utilize upper and lower heating elements to heat the water.

-Solar water tank heaters are storage tanks that store heated water (from solar panels) with an addition of the heating elements, for backup heating.
+Solar water tank heaters are storage tanks that store heated water from solar panels, supplemented by heating elements for backup heating.

 How does the water tank heater work